microsoft/AzureML-R-template/04-automation/README.md

 ### 3. Setup and Define Triggers

 #### Events that trigger workflow
 Github workflows are triggered based on events specified inside workflows.
-These events can be from inside the github repo like a push commit or can be from outside like a webhook([repository-dispatch](https://docs.github.com/en/developers/webhooks-and-events/webhook-events-and-payloads#repository_dispatch)).
+These events can be from inside the github repo like a push commit or can be from outside like a webhook ([repository-dispatch](https://docs.github.com/en/developers/webhooks-and-events/webhook-events-and-payloads#repository_dispatch)).
 Refer [link](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) for more details on configuring your workflows to run on specific events.

 #### Define Trigger
-We have created sample workflow file [train_register](/.github/workflows/train_register.yml) that trains a model on a remote AML Compute Cluster and registers the model in the AML Workspace upon training completion.
-This is done using [the train-amlcompute.runconfig](/.src/model1/aml_config/train-amlcompute.runconfig)
+We have created a sample workflow file [train_register](/.github/workflows/train_register.yml) that trains a model on a remote AML Compute Cluster and registers the model in the AML Workspace upon training completion.

+#### Workflow Definition

+- Check Out Repository
+  - Checks out your repository so your job can access it
+- Connect Azure Machine Learning Workspace
+  - Connects to AML workspace as defined in [workspace.json](/.cloud/.azure/workspace.json)
+- Create Azure Machine Learning Compute Target
+  - Creates AML Compute Cluster if not already created based on definition of [compute.json](/.cloud/.azure/compute.json)
+- Submit Training Run
+  - Submits AML experiment to train a model based on definition of [run.json](/.cloud/.azure/run.json)
+- Register Model
+  - Registers model from training run based on definition of [model.json](/.cloud/.azure/registermodel.json)

 ### 4. Testing the trigger

 You need to update this workflow file [train_register.yml](/.github/workflows/train_register.yml) by doing a commit to this file.

-### 5. Review

-Any change to training file [train.py](https://github.com/Azure-Samples/mlops-enterprise-template/blob/main/code/train/train.py) will trigger workflow [train_model.yml](/.github/workflows/train_model.yml) and train the model using updated training code.

-After training completes [deploy_model.yml](/.github/workflows/deploy_model.yml ) will automatically be triggered and deploy model to the AKS instance.

-The log outputs of this workflow [deploy_model.yml](/.github/workflows/deploy_model.yml ) run will provide URLs for you to get the service endpoints deployed on kubernetes.

 # Documentation